With Kevin Durant Staying Put, What's the Biggest Trade in NBA History?

-With Durant staying put, what’s the biggest trade in NBA history? originally appeared on NBC Sports Washington
+With Durant staying put, what’s the biggest trade in NBA history? originally appeared on NBC Sports Bayarea

 Few players could shift the balance of power in the NBA simply by changing zip codes and uniforms.